People

 email: pkempler@uoregon.edu

-Prof. Gary S. Harlow, Associate Director
+Prof. Gary S. Harlow

-Biography: Harlow is a Research Assistant Professor and Associate Director of the Oregon Center for Electrochemistry.
+Biography: Harlow is a Research Assistant Professor and an Associate Director of the Oregon Center for Electrochemistry.
 His research focuses on a mixture of fundamental and applied electrochemistry with topics ranging from double layer structure to electrocatalysis and corrosion.
 He is an expert in synchrotron-based techniques, and particularly surface x-ray diffraction.
 He completed his PhD with Prof. Christopher Lucas at the University of Liverpool (UK) in 2016 in Physics.
 Afterwards he worked in the group of Prof. Edvin Lungren at Lund University (Sweden) as a postdoc and then as a researcher where developed his own electrochemistry course and co-supervised 3 PhD students.
 This was followed by a short postdoc in the group of María Escudero-Escribano at the University of Copenhagen.
 Prior to joining OCE he held a joint researcher position between Malmö University and the NanoMax beamline at the MAX IV synchrotron in Sweden.

 web: https://harlow.uoregon.edu/